walquis/tags/docs/prework.md

 ```

 ### Explore the code - MILD
-You're on the `master` branch of this repo, and the tags.html page you opened is where you'll build up some static HTML.
+You're on the `master` branch of this repo, and the mild/tags.html page you opened is where you'll build up some static HTML.
 The only "webserver" is your filesystem (which, although very simple does not get you very far, as we will see).

 Let's work our way through the set of sample changes by checking out the corresponding branches, starting from `master` and progressing to the tip of the `10-mild-sample-solution` branch (the "mild" branches are prefixed with a number and "-mild-").
-For viewing changes, SourceTree or similar is handy; see the [README](https://github.com/walquis/tags), further down that page.
+See [Viewing Changes](viewing-changes){:target="_blank"} for hints and tips.

 #### 1-mild-hello-world
 Check out the `hello-world` branch: